 Whether you’re interested in planes, trains, or automobiles, one-room schoolhouses or elegant mansions, Mi’kmaq culture or the silver fox industry, we have a museum that brings our history to life.

 There is a lot to see, hear and learn at PEI museums.

-- When you spot the biggest potato you've ever seen, you're at the Canadian Potato Museum in O'Leary.
+- When you spot the biggest potato you've ever seen, you're at the Canadian Potato Museum in O'Leary (pictured above).
 You can't miss it!

 - The Anne of Green Gables Museum at Park Corner is dedicated to the life and works of author Lucy Maud Montgomery.

 - Visit the Acadian Museum in La Région Évangéline for a taste of Acadian history and culture.

 - The Basin Head Fisheries Museum depicts PEI's inshore fishing industry.

 - The Farmers Bank of Rustico and Doucet House Museums tell the story of PEI's oldest Acadian settlement.